genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/00_training-intro.md

 ## Programme

-This training is divided in 5 sessions, or days, each session covering a few resources of the Platform to build a Trade & Positions application from the very beginning.
+This training is divided in 5 sessions, or days, each session covers a few resources of the Platform to build a Trade & Positions application from the very beginning.

 Should you need it along the course, feel free to use the [final application](/tutorials/training-resources/training-intro/#source-code) as a reference.